Welcome to Mooseport: Critical response

-Welcome to Mooseport received generally negative reviews from critics.
-On review aggregator website Rotten Tomatoes, the film received a 13% score, based on 144 critics, with an average rating of 4.2/10.
+Welcome to Mooseport received negative reviews from critics.
+On review aggregator website Rotten Tomatoes, the film received a 13% score, based on 143 critics, with an average rating of 4.2/10.
 The site's consensus states: "A bland comedy that squanders a talented cast."
 On Metacritic, the film holds a 33 out of 100 rating, based on 36 reviews, indicating "generally unfavorable reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 James Berardinelli of ReelViews gave the film one and a half stars out of four, saying that "Welcome to Mooseports satirical edge is dull and pitted, the screenplay is overlong and uninteresting, the comedy is soft and shapeless, and the actors perform like they're on a sitcom.
 There's not a whole lot to like about Welcome to Mooseport, and, considering how lively real politics can be these days, you're likely to get more entertainment from watching two hours of CSPAN."
 William Arnold of the Seattle Post-Intelligencer complimented Hackman's "detailed, delightful, comic performance that never quite disintegrates into caricature", but wrote that "the quality of the writing is nowhere near the standard of Hackman's performance, and the movie around him (...) too often substitutes sight gags involving geriatric nudity and fornicating canines for wit."
 In addition, Arnold felt that Ray Romano "just doesn't have the stuff to bring off a role that requires a Jimmy Stewart or Tom Hanks.
 He's supposed to be overshadowed by his nemesis, of course, but Hackman chews him up and spits him out so effectively that the movie is glaringly lopsided."
 Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars, writing:

 Whether the movie works or not depends on the charm of the actors.
 Hackman could charm the chrome off a trailer hitch.
 Romano is more of the earnest, aw-shucks, sincere, well-meaning kind of guy whose charm is inner and only peeks out occasionally.
 They work well together here, and Tierney does a heroic job of playing a character who doesn't know how the story will end, when everybody else, in the cast and in the audience, has an excellent idea.